AcquaNet/jd-ws-microservice/README.md

 ```

+Adding manually "tnsnames.ora" for Oracle RDBMS based installations only.
 ## JD Generate Jars Files

 This tool will generate all jars files need it by JD Web Service Microservice.